folk21/stock-calculators/README.md

 The project uses **JUnit 5**.

-There are two test classes:
+There are two test classes in `com.stockcalculators.besttrading`:

 - `BestTradingCalculatorPositiveTest` – typical and edge-case **valid** inputs where a result should be successfully computed (including no-trade scenarios).